Whiley/WhileyDevelopmentKit/README.md

 To install the Whiley Development Kit, first download the latest version from the `dist/` directory and unpack the tarball into an appropriate directory.
-You then need to make sure that `PATH` environment variable points to the `bin/` directory, where several scripts are provided for running Whiley.
+You then need to make sure that `PATH` environment variable points to the `bin/` directory inside where you unpacked the tarball, where several scripts are provided for running Whiley.
+Then set the `WHILEYHOME` environment variable to the directory of the unpacked tarball.

 ## Run